Code-Institute-Submissions/Fitness-tracker-MS3/README.md

 Fitness tracker can be accesses here: https://fitness-ms3-samanthasimmons.herokuapp.com/

-Fitness Tracker requires a login, however there is a test account user if you wish to use.
+Fitness Tracker requires a login, however there is a test account user if you dont want to create an account
 Username: TesterAccount
 Password:test123

 ##UX & UI